PyPO-dev/PyPO/tutorials/Gui/Tutorial_Gui_3.md

-# PyPO GUI Tutorial: performing physical optics propagations.
+﻿# PyPO GUI Tutorial: performing physical optics propagations.

-In this tutorial we will perform of a physical optics propagation on the same optical system
+In this tutorial we will perform a physical optics propagation through the same optical system as the previous tutorial.

 ## Setup
 We start by loading our saved system from the previous tutorial.
 From the *Systems* menu we select *Load system*